FixingPixels/Aegis/README.md

 That's it!
 Aegis will load your project's context, process its memory, and prepare everything for you to dive into development.

+## 🧠 Intelligent Memory System

+Aegis is inspired by how the human brain organizes information, giving your project structure and continuity:

+- **Semantic Memory**: Retains long-term project knowledge, such as architecture decisions and key concepts.
+- **Episodic Memory**: Tracks your development history, including progress, changes, and milestones.
+- **Procedural Memory**: Manages workflows, implementation steps, and task validation.
+- **Working Memory**: Keeps immediate tasks and goals front and center for active problem-solving.

+This memory system ensures that your AI assistant stays informed and effective throughout the development lifecycle.

+### 🎭 Multi-Agent Planning

+At the heart of Aegis is the **AI Conductor**, which coordinates specialized agents to help you:

+- Plan your project's architecture.
+- Collaborate on problem-solving with expert agents.
+- Assess risks and refine strategies iteratively based on your feedback.

 ## 🛠️ Commands Overview

 Aegis uses simple yet powerful commands that you enter into your AI assistant's chat window (not your terminal).
 These commands help your AI assistant manage your project effectively.
 Here's a comprehensive guide to each command: